 In this article, we’ll be going over the top four 3ds Max renders.
 These render engines are widely used and have feature sets that can compete with the best computer graphics available while remaining accessible for everything from freelance projects to multi-million-dollar studio productions.
 For those choosing to render 3ds Max projects, these are the must-know engines for creating high-quality, production-ready images.

-If you’re looking to test out any of these engines before fully investing in one, check out our 3ds Max rendering services here at GarageFarm.
-With support for V-Ray, Redshift, and Corona renderer, and a free trial period with $50 of free render credit, it’s a great way to test the waters with your render engine(s) of choice.
+If you’re looking to test out any of these engines before fully investing in one, check out our 3ds Max render farm.
+With support for V-Ray, Redshift, Corona renderer, and $50 in free rendering credits, it’s a great way to test the waters with your render engine(s) of choice.